SizzleUnrlsd/TekSH/README.md

 1.82.8
 - [ ] Improve : Improved memory allocator management : implementing garbage collector.
 - [ ] Fix : Fix memory errors due to garbage changes.

+1.83.9
+- [ ] Improve : Bug prevention.
+- [ ] Fix : Bug stream in relation to the use of tty.

 ## Contributing